GoogleCloudPlatform/dialogflow-integrations/cx/slack/README.md

         - Choose 'From an app Manifest'.
         - Pick a workspace for the app.
-        - Copy and paste the code in the __manifest.yaml__ file to the YAML section and edit the display_information as you like.
-Make sure to fill in the request_url in the event_subscription.
+        - Copy and paste the code in the __manifest.yaml__ file to the YAML section and edit the `display_information` as you like.
+Make sure to fill in the `request_url` in the `event_subscription` after deploying your integration.
             - For more details on Slack App manifests and its use, please visit https://api.slack.com/reference/manifests.
         - Click next and then click create.
         - Install the app to your chosen Workspace.
-        - Copy the Signing Secret from 'Basic Information' and the Bot user OAuth Token from 'Intstall App'.
+        - At the top of __server.js__, uncomment and replace the variables `slackSigningSecret` with the Signing Secret from 'Basic Information' and `slackToken` with the OAuth Token from 'Install App'.

-- Uncomment and fill in the variables on the top of the __server.js__ file.

 ### Deploying the Integration Using Cloud Run